thomas-melville/myNotes/General/Career_Development/kubernetes/troubleshooting.md

 k8s is sensitive to network issues.
 The standard Linux tools and processes are a great help, I've lots of notes on these.
-If your pod doesn't have a shell, consider deploying one that does (busybox) dig, tcpdump, ...
+If your pod doesn't have a shell, consider deploying one that does (busybox) dig, tcpdump, ... or installing the tools on the fly, all our images are SLES based which uses zypper

 Monitoring is not a core part of K8s so you'll have to include a 3pp
 * Heapster, which is now retired